syparkmd/Thymic_Epithelial_Tumor/README.md

 # Thymic Epithelial Tumor

 Scripts used in the below study.
-Written by Seongyeol Park
+Written by Seongyeol Park and Kijong Yi

 Integrative Multi-omic Classification Reveals Distinct Origins and Evolutionary Trajectories of Thymic Epithelial Tumors